ozimmortal/video_bot/README.md

       ``` git clone https://github.com/ozimmortal/video_bot ``` or Download the .zip file
   * Run in the terminal
       ``` pip install -r requirements.txt ```
+  * Create and Add you're directory that contains the music file inside the project
   * Run
        ``` python bot.py```